-Our guide to April 2023 at Disneyland & Disney California Adventure offers a free crowd calendar, what’s happening in the parks, tips choosing the best days to visit, and more.
-In terms of attendance and wait times at DCA and Disneyland, expect April to be one of the year’s busier months due to Easter and Spring Break.
+Our guide to April 2024 at Disneyland & Disney California Adventure offers a free crowd calendar, what’s happening in the parks, tips choosing the best days to visit, and more.
+In terms of attendance and wait times at DCA and Disneyland, expect April to be one of the year’s busier months due to Spring Break.

-While those spring holiday school breaks draw guaranteed, predictable crowds year in and out at Disneyland and DCA, there are a few more wildcards for April 2023.
-First, ongoing pent-up demand among Magic Key Passholders and other locals.
-It’s possible this will start to fizzle out earlier in the year, but the resumption of Magic Key sales could easily spark another wave, so to speak.
+While those spring holiday school breaks draw guaranteed, predictable crowds year in and out at Disneyland and DCA, there are a few more wildcards for April 2024.
+First, dynamics among Magic Key Passholders and other locals.
+This has already started to fizzle out, so it seems safe to assume that’ll be even more true next year.
+However, the resumption of lower tiers of Magic Key sales could easily spark another wave, so to speak.

 April Weather at Disneyland

 Before we get to all of that, let’s start on an upbeat note: weather.
 Okay, so perhaps that’s a bit lame because the weather in Southern California is pretty much always nice, but April is especially strong.
 During April, temperatures in Anaheim tend to range from lows in the mid-50s to highs in the mid-70s.

 During the middle of the day, temperatures are usually in the mid-60s to low 70s, with the average high increasing 3°F from March to 74°F. Daily low temperatures increase by 4°F, from 52°F to 56°F. Daily highs rarely fall below 63°F or exceed 86°F and daily lows are seldom below 47°F or above 60°F.

 April is outside Southern California’s rainy season, which officially ends in March.
 Rain is unlikely even early in the month, with only a 10% daily chance of precipitation to start.
 By the final week of April, there’s only a 5% daily chance of rain.